cubed-guy/hello-world/README.md

 You are wasting your time.
 Just stop reading.
 Like, seriously.
-I really think you shoud stop.
+I really think you should stop.
 I mean... are you going to read everything written here?
 All I'm asking you to do is stop reading.
 Just stop.